pilot2254/pilot2254.github.io/content/blog/unlisted/example-post.md

 | Data 1   | Data 2   | Data 3   |
 | Data 4   | Data 5   | Data 6   |

-And also a horizontal line
+And also a horizontal line:

 ---